Headington Rye Oxford: Headington Rye Prep

 The preparatory school is located on a separate site on Pullens Lane.
+It used to be called a junior school, but changed to the prep in 2004.
 The premises which house the prep school were originally known as Rye St Antony.
 Its pupils uses some facilities of the senior school, such as the swimming pool, playing field, all-weather surface and theatre.

 Both the prep and senior schools share the same governing body.
 It is a member of the Independent Association of Preparatory Schools.

 Facilities

-The school embarked on a series of building projects during the early 2000s, beginning with the Art Department, the professional-standard Theatre at Headington (2002), Napier Boarding House (2003), a large Dining Hall (2005), and most recently the new Music School, which opened in 2009.
+The school embarked on a series of building projects during the early 2000s, beginning with the Art Department, the professional-standard Theatre at Headington (2002), Napier Boarding House (2003), a large Dining Hall (2005), the Music School (2008-9), the Diamond Jubilee building (nicknamed Diamond by students and staff, 2011-2012), the Sports Centre (2015), the Library extension (2016), sixth form centre redesign (2016-2019) and most recently, the Hive (2021).
 These complement the original neo-Georgian senior school building constructed in the 1930s.

 There are 23 acres of grounds and playing fields, tennis courts, swimming pool and a floodlit Astroturf pitch.
 The school also owns the Headington School Oxford Boat Club.

-Year groups

-Headington uses its own nomenclature for the year groups.